 Have you Been Charged with Fleeing or Attempting to Elude in Georgia?

-Fleeing or attempting to elude is classified as a serious traffic offense in Georgia.
+Fleeing or attempting to elude is a serious offense that can be classified as either or felony or misdemeanor traffic offense depending on the alleged circumstances.
 People may be fearful of being charged with a crime, so they try to run from a police officer.
 However, this puts them in more trouble with the law than if they had just submitted to the officer.
 If you were charged with fleeing or attempting to elude in Georgia by itself or in conjunction with another crime, contact our Georgia Criminal Defense Lawyers today.

 What is Fleeing or Attempting to Elude in Georgia?